toddcf/pielcanela2/README.md

 1. Test flexbox at all screen sizes.
 2. Make cards transparent.
 Add border.
 Make sure they're still readable.

-### Services and Rates / Gift Certificates
+### Services and Rates

 1. Center all SCHEDULE NOW and LEARN MORE buttons on each card.
+   1. Also, remove the border that appears when you click on a button.
+   2. Should INFANT MASSAGE's "Learn More" open a modal or a separate page?
 2. GROUPS:
   1. Make this card its own flexbox so that OFFICE and PARTIES can go side-by-side on wide screens and stack vertically on small screens.
   2. Make POLICIES link stand out even when not hovering.
 3. Test flexbox at all screen sizes.
 4. Payments:
-  1. Payments Accepted card: Make credit card icons a flexbox, like in one of the other Bootstrap 4 projects I did.
+  1. Center each payment icon inside its column div.
   2. animate.css each payment logo, one after another.

 ### Schedule Now / Contact / Client Forms